 Good question.
 The short answer is this: you'll probably get some exciting perks.

-For example, cryptocurrency-focused products can protect you from nasty exchange rates when you’re traveling outside your home country.
+For example, crypto-focused products can protect you from nasty exchange rates when you’re traveling outside your home country.
 With conventional Visa debit cards, you can often end up paying sky-high conversion fees while on holiday as the dollars in your bank account are switched to pounds and euros.
 With a crypto debit card, your Bitcoin acts as a bridge to other fiat currencies, meaning you'll save money.

 But there are advantages of having a crypto debit card even if you don’t travel that often.